 We read the key agreements related to the disposal of APLII such as the share purchase and distribution agreement.
 Likewise, we also reviewed the accounting for the consideration received and the allocation made between the 51.00% interest in APLII and the Exclusive Distribution Rights.
 We considered the competence, capabilities and objectivity of the valuer engaged by the Parent Company to perform the valuation.
 We performed an understanding of the valuation techniques used by the valuer.
 We involved our internal specialist to assist us in evaluating the valuation methodology and the data and valuation multiples used by the third party valuer.
 For key assumptions related to the valuation of the 51.00% ownership interest in APLII, we compared the data and the valuation multiples used to available market or industry data.
 We also compared the discount rate and growth rate used on future cash flows to publicly available data on market participants that are comparable to the business of APLII.
-For key assumptions related to the valuation of the Exclusive Distribution Rights, we compared the data and valuation multiples (i.e., number of customers and number of branches) used in the valuation to available market or industry data and to the internal data of the Parent Company.
+For key assumptions related to the valuation to available market or industry data and to the internal data of the Parent Company.